com-480-data-visualization/com-480-project-ca_roille_aux_states/README.md

 ## Exploratory Data Analysis
 The exploratory data analysis can be found in this [notebook](https://github.com/com-480-data-visualization/com-480-project-ca_roille_aux_states/blob/master/EDA.ipynb).
 While we won't pass over all the details, some of the numbers are:
-- 1937859 unique events
+- 1'941'100 unique events
-- N unique type of events such as Tornado, Hail, Thunderstorm Wind or Flood
+- 55 unique type of events such as Tornado, Hail, Thunderstorm Wind or Flood
-- sjsjs
-- sjsjsj
+### Historical Data Collection Evolution

+The data collection has evolved through three distinct phases:

+1. **1950-1954:** Only tornado events were recorded
+2. **1955-1995:** Expanded to include tornados, thunderstorm wind, and hail
+3. **1996-present:** Further expanded to include 48 different event types

+This explains the dramatic increase in recorded events after 1995, which reflects changes in data collection rather than necessarily an increase in severe weather.

+### Seasonal Patterns

+Our analysis reveals clear seasonal patterns, where we observe how certain event types vary throughout the year.
+For instance, thunderstorm-related events predominantly occur during summer months, while winter storms are concentrated in December through February.
+These temporal patterns provide critical insights into the seasonal vulnerability of different regions to specific hazards.

 Do not hesitate to check our first analysis of this dataset directly on the notebook.